January 13, 20269 min read

 Until the Apple II shipped in 1977, nobody knew they wanted it.
 The market didn't exist until someone built it.

 So which is it?
-Apathy or latent demand?
+Apathy, learned helplessness, or quiet convenience?

 We don't know.
 And that's the honest answer.

-We've built Creative CPM because the logic is sound—creative outcomes should have market-based values.
+We've built Creative CPM because the logic is sound—creative outcomes should have performance-based values, just like media does.
 We're testing it with agencies like Forsman & Bodenfors, one of the most creative shops in the world.
 Early data suggests it's illuminating in ways that are hard to articulate until you see it.

 It's like making the invisible visible.

-Here's what becomes visible: there is more bad creative in the world than good.
-It's just that they get paid the same.
+Here's what will become visible and proven, and most have long known: there is dramatically more bad creative in the world than good.
+And it all gets paid the same.

 The question isn't whether the insight is valuable.
 It clearly is.
-The question is whether enough people care enough to participate in building the marketplace that makes that insight standard, not exceptional.
+The question is whether enough people care enough to adopt the standard that makes that insight the norm, not the exception.

 Why now might be different.